tysweet/advanced-redux-fetch-practice/README.md

     * type is “PRODUCTS_LOADED”
     * value is products

+### Create actions in actions/index.js to create data
+* createProduct(product)
+   * return a thunk function
+   * make a fetch call to /products as a POST
+   * include the product in the body
+   * in the first then, dispatch to loadProducts

+* createContact(contact)
+   * return a thunk function
+   * make a fetch call to /contacts as a POST
+   * include the contact in the body
+   * in the first then, dispatch to loadContacts

+* createComment(comment)
+   * return a thunk function
+   * make a fetch call to /comments as a POST
+   * include the comment in the body
+   * in the first then, dispatch to loadComments

+* createVehicle(vehicle)
+   * return a thunk function
+   * make a fetch call to /vehicles as a POST
+   * include the vehicle in the body
+   * in the first then, dispatch to loadVehicles

 ### Create reducers in reducers/index.js
 * Create reducers based on the state in state.js
 * Determine which action the reducers should care about
 * return the appropriate value

 ### AppContainer
-* in AppContainer.js
+* In AppContainer.js
+* Import connect
-* import actions loadContacts, loadVehicles, loadComments, loadProducts
+* Import actions loadContacts, loadVehicles, loadComments, loadProducts
-* mayDispatchToProps for these actions to props of the same name
+* mapDispatchToProps for these actions to props of the same name
+* Connect and export
+* Remember how to use connect when there is no mapStateToProps

 ### App
 * In App.js